 Air France is reconfiguring 777-300ERs very efficiently

 As you can see, the improved yields made possible by these configuration are wild, and would make any airline executive salivate.
-Once reconfigured, planes will have 16 more seats, almost all premium:
+Once reconfigured, planes have 16 more seats, almost all premium:

 So, how is the layout changing section-by-section?

-- Between the second and third set of doors, there will continue to be 44 business class seats
+- Between the second and third set of doors, there continue to be 44 business class seats

-Essentially, it would appear that a lot of these changes have been made possible by rearranging lavatories.
+Essentially, it appears that a lot of these changes have been made possible by rearranging lavatories, and tightening up galleys.
 In total, premium economy and economy go from six lavatories to five lavatories, and premium economy loses dedicated lavatories.
-Obviously that’s not great for premium economy passengers, but airlines also have to balance passenger experience and efficiency, and one thing is for sure — this is a mighty efficient configuration.

 Bottom line